Binging Bubbly in France: Champagne Day Trip From Paris

 The iconic wooden entrance door to the Veuve Clicquot champagne cellars, framed by lush greenery, in Reims, France.

 This unfortunate happening is ironically what landed the brand its lasting name, as "veuve" means "widow” in French.
 Known for her keen business sense, vision, and innovative methods in champagne production, in 1810 pioneering Madame Clicquot created the first recorded vintage produced from grapes harvested in a single year—but she wasn’t done just yet!
-Only six years later she revolutionized the industry yet again, inventing the riddling table or remuage process which turned gently shaking bottles upside down to vastly improve the clarify and quality of the wine.
+Only 6 years later she revolutionized the industry yet again, inventing the riddling table—or remuage process—which turned gently shaking bottles upside down to vastly improve the clarity and quality of the wine.

 A display of Veuve Clicquot champagne bottles on wooden crates, beautifully arranged inside the tasting area during the tour in Reims, France.